Become a financial contributor.

 – Michael Reynolds, Roimata Food Commons co-founder

-- what it's taken to achieve community resilience,
+- what it's taken to set up a community food commons,

 - the challenges in obtaining funding,